ya author

-I'm sure y'all have seen the meme that has come to be known across the internet as "Why not both?"
+I’m sure y’all have seen the meme that has come to be known across the internet as “Why not both?”
 It looks like this, for the unfamiliar: I think about it often, especially when I see debates over certain topics popping up across the internet, or in everyday life.
-There seems to be things that … Continue reading Why not both?
+There seems to be things that Continue reading

 Tis the Season!

-Once again, my dear friends and readers... it is holiday time.
+Once again, my dear friends and readers… it is holiday time.
 Ho, ho, ho, jingle bells, silent night, yada yada yada.
 As you may or may not know, I am currently employed full-time in the wonderful, if occasionally soul-crushing world of retail.
-Also, I recently received a promotion, so this is my first holiday with … Continue reading Tis the Season!
+Also, I recently received a promotion, so this is my first holiday with Continue reading

 The Sky is Blue

 After being discouraged from taking an art class while in high school, I decided to use one of my electives in college to take a Drawing course.
 I had always enjoyed art, so it seemed like a good choice to expand my skills and learn new techniques.
 Long story short, I hated it.
-But I … Continue reading The Sky is Blue
+But I Continue reading

 A Glimpse….